-Clare Johns, category development manager at eXPD8 speaks to Talk Retail about how to get the best out of Point of Sale execution and promotional compliance.
+Clare Johns, category development manager at eXPD8 speaks to Talk Retail about how to get the best out of POS execution and promotional compliance.

-Looking for a promotion in store has become part of a customers shopping ritual – there are 1,000’s running at any one time.
-It’s therefore so important that every-one involved in a promotional activity takes total accountability for their own individual step along the way.
+Looking for promotion in-store has become part of a customers shopping ritual – there are 1,000’s running at any one time.
+It’s therefore so important that everyone involved in a promotional activity takes total accountability for their own individual step along the way, from POS to checkout.

-The average time a customer spends in a convenience store is 5 minutes, during this time 52% miss signs and messages in store, and only 1 in 6 shoppers visit all of the aisles in store.
-So messaging and stand out is key to attract customers to your promotion.
+The average time a customer spends in a convenience store is 5 minutes, during this time 52% miss signs and messages in-store, and only 1 in 6 shoppers visit all of the aisles in-store.
+So messaging and standing out is key to attracting customers to your promotion.

 The “Big Night In” is upon us and there are key categories that people buy for their Saturday night in front of the TV, snacks such as crisps being one of these.
 It is key that not only POS and promotions are clear, but also availability is high on the agenda – we know that availability is one of the top 3 reasons that customers will or will not return to a store.

 Suppliers should never underestimate the convenience shopper – with the improved diverse range of services now offered in convenience stores, footfall is increasing, the average basket spend has increased to £6.13 and 24% visit the store every day.